 Your Internet experience is only as fast as the websites you visit.
-Typically, the best websites are also the ones with the quickest load times.
-A slow website makes for a terrible user experience, and let’s not forget the impact that it is likely to have on your search engine rankings.
+The best websites are typically the ones with the quickest load times.
+A slow website makes for a terrible user experience, and let’s not forget the impact it is likely to have on your search engine rankings.
 Google has confirmed the same in the past.

 WordPress is dynamic.
 While this helps keep your website up to date and live, it also slows down your site.
 So, to tackle this little problem, developers created caching plugins.
-They help produce a static version of your website and this makes your website much much faster.
+They help produce a static version of your website, making it much faster.

-I’ll take you through a few plugins that can help speed up your WordPress site.
+I’ll take you through a few plugins to help speed up your WordPress site.
 If you aren’t currently using a caching plugin, you’ll certainly find it an interesting and rather important read.
-And if you are using a caching plugin then you’ll have a few more options to check out and find out which plugin works best for you.
+And if you are using a caching plugin, you’ll have a few more options to check out and find out which plugin works best for you.

-If all these caching plugins fail you and it doesn’t make your site any quicker, then you’ll probably have to upgrade your host.
-But before you do so, try a few caching plugins and see how they work for your website.
+If all these caching plugins fail you and it doesn’t make your site any quicker, you’ll probably have to upgrade your host.
+But before doing so, try a few caching plugins and see how they work for your website.

-W3 Total Cache is popular as one of the most powerful caching plugins with a plethora of options at the disposal of the user.
-Its users include Yoast (author behind the most popular WordPress SEO plugin, which we use on Colorlib as well), Matt Cutts (works on search quality and web spam for Google), Mashable, Smashing Magazine, and many other equally influential websites.
+W3 Total Cache is popular as one of the most powerful caching plugins, with many options at the user’s disposal.
+Its users include Yoast (the author behind the most popular WordPress SEO plugin we use on Colorlib), Matt Cutts (works on search quality and webspam for Google), Mashable, Smashing Magazine, and many other equally influential websites.

-Update (1): Yoast no longer uses plugin based caching and have switched to server side caching.
-Likely a similar caching we use for Colorlib which is combination between HHVM, Redis and fastcgi_cache.
+Update (1): Yoast no longer uses plugin-based caching and has switched to server-side caching.
+Likely a similar caching we use for Colorlib, a combination between HHVM, Redis, and fastcgi_cache.

 Update (2): Matt Cutts has switched from W3 Total Cache to WP Super Cache.
 It’s similar to W3 but is much easier to setup and according to some benchmarks can deliver even better website performance under certain conditions.

-Update (3): We now use a completely custom built server side caching.
-It uses Nginx, HHVM and Redis as base but we have made some tweaks specially for Colorlib.
-This includes custom comment and bbPress forum thread handling to make sure that they are posted in real time.
-If you like how well our website perform, make sure to read our hosting guide to find out how you can achieve similar results.
+Update (3): We now use a completely custom-built server-side caching.
+It uses Nginx, PHP 8, and Redis as a base but we have tweaked it for Colorlib.
+This includes custom comment and bbPress forum thread handling to ensure they are posted in real-time.
+If you like how well our website performs, read our hosting guide to find out how you can achieve similar results.

-A WordPress newbie may find it daunting to negotiate through the plugin’s many options.
-That being said, W3 Total Cache offers tips on how to best use the plugin above the plugin’s settings page on your WP dashboard.
+A WordPress newbie may find negotiating through the plugin’s many options daunting.
+W3 Total Cache offers tips on the best use of the plugin above the plugin’s settings page on your WP dashboard.

-The tips actually seem more daunting than the advanced options themselves, how well you use this plugin depends on your ability to attend to each instruction provided.
-At the bottom, you’ll notice a “Toggle all caching types”, this is sufficient but doesn’t maximise the impact of the plugin.
+The tips seem more daunting than the advanced options themselves, how well you use this plugin depends on your ability to attend to each instruction provided.
+At the bottom, you’ll notice a “Toggle all caching types”, this is sufficient but doesn’t maximize the plugin’s impact.

-The plugin isn’t complicated, it is merely vast with a number of options.
-If you can get past the clutter of options and follow suggestions as presented by the plugin below your WordPress dashboard and may be watch a tutorial or two then it can speed up your website ten times over, which is an impressive feat.
+The plugin isn’t complicated, it is merely vast with many options.
+If you can get past the clutter of options and follow suggestions as presented by the plugin below your WordPress dashboard and maybe watch a tutorial or two then it can speed up your website ten times over, which is an impressive feat.

 At $99 per year for the paid version, you can enable fragment caching module for better performance with themes/plugins that use WordPress transient API and the paid version also provides CDN mirroring.More info / Download

-When I first used this plugin, it was far easier to figure stuff out than the previous plugin.
-The plugin settings screen greets you with an easy to use version of the plugin.
-There are multiple tabs, the first one titled “Easy” is displayed first.
+When I first used this plugin, it was easier to figure stuff out than the previous one.
+The plugin settings screen greets you with an easy-to-use version of the plugin.
+There are multiple tabs; the first one, “Easy” is displayed first.
 And it is easier when you aren’t bombarded with as many options as with W3 Total Cache.

-WP Super Cache creates a static HTML file which is served to users who aren’t logged in, users who haven’t left a comment on your blog and users who haven’t viewed a password protected post on your site.
+WP Super Cache creates a static HTML file served to users who aren’t logged in, users who haven’t left a comment on your blog, and users who haven’t viewed a password-protected post on your site.
 That pretty much means almost every visitor to your website.

 This plugin caches files in three ways: